- Apply Today

 Select the Communication graduate programs below for more information.

-The Master of Arts in Communication offers the flexibility to choose from two specializations: Communication Professions and Society or Digital Communication Strategies.
+The Master of Arts in Communication offers the opportunity to choose from two specializations: Communication and Media Studies or Digital Communication Strategies.

-The communication professions and society specialization focuses upon deeper skills of analysis and research in communication and prepares students for advanced roles in their careers or for doctoral studies.
+The Communication and Media Studies specialization focuses upon deeper skills of analysis and research in communication and prepares students for advanced roles in their careers or for doctoral studies.
 The digital communication strategies specialization focuses upon the planning and use of communication technologies and prepares students to work as leaders in their professional fields.

 Students are encouraged to tailor the degree to their individual interests by choosing from the varied pro-seminars or topics courses offered in communication, or from courses offered in other Marquette graduate programs, including business, marketing, English, psychology, and political science.